sg3_utils(8) - phpMan

 40 the command sent to DEVICE has received an "aborted command" sense key with an ad-

 ditional sense code of 0x10.
-This group is related to problems with protection in-
+This value is related to problems with protection in-

 formation (PI or DIF).
 For example this error may occur when reading a block on a